 13. Whale Watching Tours

 No guide to Hermanus would be complete without mentioning the gentle giants.
 In fact, if you’re in the Overberg between June and November, they’re probably the main reason you’re here.
 One of the World Wildlife Fund’s (WWF) 12 Best Whale-Watching Destinations in the World, Hermanus is a breeding ground for southern right whales.
-As such, there’s a number of whale-tour operators (a few of which are listed below).
-You might even plan your trip to coincide with the annual Hermanus Whale Festival.
+So why not book an awesome whale-watching tour that will get you up close and personal (without disturbing the beautiful creatures)?
+You could even plan your trip to coincide with the annual Hermanus Whale Festival.